damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/index.md

 - Need => Is the prospect asking for a quote?
 Is the prospect asking about specific feature and functionality?
 Is there a legitimate use for GitLab at the company (i.e. multiple developers, etc.)?
 - Timeline => Are they willing to continue communicating about GitLab in the next few weeks?
 If they have another solution, are they looking to replace in the next few weeks or months?

-## What counts as an SAL or SQL or MQL?
+## What counts as an SQL or SAL or MQL?
-1. SAL is any qualifed lead from the BDR team that is converted into an opportunity.
+1. SQL is an lead from the BDR team that is converted into an opportunity.
-1. SQL is any lead passed to the Sales team from the BDR team that has met the qualification process requirements above.
+1. SAL is any lead passed to the Sales team from the BDR team that has met the qualification process requirements above and sales accepts.
 1. MQL is any lead with a lead score of 20 or greater in Marketo.
 1. Lead score is calculated based on behavioral and demographic data.